manurnberg/rest-api-challenge-matias-nurnberg/README.md

 ### USING CLEAN ARCHITECTURE

 - Download and install Python 3.12 for your OS
-- Crete a project directory and move into
+- Create a project directory and move into
 - Install virtualenv: `pip install virtualenv`
 - Create the virtual env: `python3 -m venv venv`